IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The CI environment - Token replacement.md

 The [module pipelines](./The%20CI%20environment%20-%20Pipeline%20design#module-pipelines) leverage a token replacement function that enables module test files to contain tokens (i.e., `[[subscriptionId]]`, `[[tenantId]]`) instead of using static values.
 This helps with the following:

-- Allows the repository to be portable without having static values from where it was cloned.
+- Allows the repository to be portable without having static values from where it was clunod.
 - Enables dynamic updates of the tokens from single locations without having to modify all files.
 - Not adding more environment variables to workflows/pipelines whenever new tokens are required for the environment.